johnedstone/django-ex-external-db/README.md

 #### Notes on Origin all-in-one-vm ####
 As admin:

-- push newly made docker image, both 1.0.0 and latest to internal Openshift Registry, namespace=openshift
+- push newly made docker image, tagged 1.0.0, to internal Openshift Registry, namespace=openshift
 - It appears an image stream is created, i.e. no need to create an image stream.
 - Private docker registry (vm) is not needed for Origin all-in-one

 #### Notes on difference between Origin all-in-one-vm and s2i

-- Openshift sees an empty sting var as real and will not set with os.getenv.
+- Openshift sees an empty sting var as real and will not set with os.environ.get.
 - To work around this, define some reasonable defaults for openshift that can be overrided, in the template file.